 Many kinds of bushes and trees in the Taxus genus are grown in the landscape, including Japanese yews, English yew bushes and crosses between the two.
-But as always when discussing plants, it's best to begin with the taxonomy, to ensure that everyone knows the exact plant to which we're referring.
+But as always when discussing plants, it is best to begin with the taxonomy, to ensure that everyone knows the exact plant to which we are referring.
 In the case of Taxus, we must pay particular attention to the taxonomy of the Japanese yews.

 When people use the common name, "Japanese yews," much confusion can arise.

 All true yews belong to the genus, Taxus.
 That includes Taxus cuspidata, plants which bear the common name, "Japanese yews."
 However, plants of an entirely different genus, namely, Podocarpus macrophylla, are also commonly referred to as "Japanese yews," so be careful.
-This is just one more instance illustrating why we use scientific names of plants when precision is required.
+This is just one more instance showing why we use scientific names of plants when we need to be exact.

-If you have your heart set on using yew bushes to form a hedge, buy mature plants; otherwise, the wait will be unbearable for you.
+If you have your heart set on using yew bushes to form a privacy hedge, buy mature plants.
+Otherwise, the wait will be too much for you.

 All yew bushes are needle-bearing evergreens.
 The foliage on most is dense and is a dark green color on top, with a lighter underside.
 The needles are flat.
-Most yew bushes can be grown in zones 4-7 in a soil with a neutral pH; they are generally dioecious.
+Most yew bushes can be grown in USDA plant hardiness zones 4-7 in ground with a neutral soil pH.

 Yew bushes can be grown in sun, partial shade, or full shade.
-Their shade-tolerance gives landscape designers an important option in challenging areas.
+Their shade-tolerance gives landscape designers an important option in areas tough to plant.
 Another selling point is the ease with which overgrown yew bushes can be rejuvenated.
 Most mature evergreens do not respond well to a severe pruning.
 Arborvitae and yew bushes are the exceptions.

-- Spreading English yew bushes (Taxus baccata 'Repandens'): spreading growth habit, 2'-4' high by 12'-15' wide, and used as foundation plants or in short, decorative hedges.
+- Spreading English yew bushes (Taxus baccata 'Repandens'): spreading growth habit, 2-4 feet high by 12-15 feet wide, and used as foundation plants or in short, decorative hedges.

-- "Emerald Spreader" Japanese yews (Taxus cuspidata 'Monloo'): spreading growth habit, 30" high by 8'-10' wide, and used as foundation plants or in short, decorative hedges.
+- "Emerald Spreader" Japanese yews (Taxus cuspidata 'Monloo'): spreading growth habit, 30 inches high by 8-10 feet wide, and used as foundation plants or in short, decorative hedges.

-- Taunton yews (Taxus × media 'Tauntonii'): spreading growth habit, 3'-4' high by 3'-4' wide, and used as foundation plants or in short, decorative hedges; resists winter-burn.
+- Taunton yews (Taxus × media 'Tauntonii'): spreading growth habit, 3-4 feet high by 3-4 feet wide, and used as foundation plants or in short, decorative hedges; resists winter-burn.